20telecom/heqet/IN1CLICK_README.md

 - Fast and reliable installation of FreePBX 17 on Debian 12.
 - Automated pre-checks: OS version, memory, swap, architecture, hostname, disk space, existing services.
+- Heqet ISO detection with unattended install support and automatic cleanup on completion.
+- Live mirror monitoring via mirrors.in1.click with 3 consecutive stability checks before proceeding.
+- Interactive retry menu when mirrors are unstable (Heqet auto-abandons with guidance).
+- Saturday mirror warning for known busy periods on the official FreePBX mirrors.
+- Pre-upgrade mirror re-check before module upgrades, with graceful skip if mirrors have degraded.
+- Debian 13 prevention: blocks stable and trixie references in APT sources before and after updates.
+- Disables unattended-upgrades to prevent APT lock conflicts during install.
+- APT lock wait checks before package updates and before FreePBX installation (5 min / 2 min timeouts).
 - Validates IP assignment (static or DHCP).
 - Verifies and installs required packages including curl, iptables, and others.
-- Runs the FreePBX Mirror Status CLI and prompts user if mirrors are unstable.
-- Confirms availability of FreePBX APT repository and installer before continuing.
+- Confirms availability of deb.freepbx.org and the FreePBX GitHub installer before continuing.
+- Checks outbound internet connectivity and displays the public IP.
 - OS version re-check to ensure Debian did not upgrade from 12 (bookworm) to 13 (trixie).
 - Detects desktop environments and warns users to use a minimal server install.
+- Auto-fixes numeric-only hostnames to freepbx.sangoma.local.
+- Handles missing /etc/apt/sources.list (newer Debian .sources format).
 - Uses the official FreePBX install script from Sangoma.
-- Automatically upgrades modules and reloads FreePBX.
+- Automatically upgrades modules and reloads FreePBX (skips gracefully if mirrors are bad).
+- Post-install verification that Apache is running and port 80 is accessible.
 - Cleans up Asterisk logs and system mail.
-- Clears bash history and removes itself from disk after installation.
+- Clears bash history on completion.
+- Removes itself from disk after installation (manual installs only, skipped on Heqet).
-- Reboots system automatically after notifying the user.
+- Heqet-specific error messages when FreePBX, Asterisk, or MariaDB are already installed (guides user to boot from ISO again).
+- Getty restore on tty1 for Heqet ISO installs.

 ---